wimvanderbauwhede/RefactorF4Acc/README.md

 - The compiler does not replace C preprocessor macros, so it your code uses these, make sure to run `cpp` in advance.
 - The compiler supports mainly F77.
 If your code is a mixture of F77 and F90 or later, it may or may not work.
 - Some F77 features are ignored, notably `EQUIVALENCE` and `ASSIGN`.

-## Installation

-The source code for RefactorF4ACC is written in Perl and requires v5.10 or later.
-There are no dependencies and no compilation is required.
-I have tested it on Linux and MacOS.

-To install RefactorF4ACC, you need to set some environment variables.
-Typically, on Linux you would put them in `.bashrc`, on MacOS in `.profile`.

-* If you cloned the GitHub repostitory:
-	- Let's assume your local Git repository directory is called `$RF4A_DIR` (e.g. on my machine it is `$HOME/Git/RF4A`)
-* If you downloaded the archive `RefactorF4Acc-master.zip`:
-	- Unzip the archive in a directory $DIR (this could be e.g. your home dir `$HOME`)
-	- Call `$RF4A_DIR=$DIR/RefactorF4Acc-master`

-* Add `$RF4A_DIR` to the `$PERL5LIB` environment variable:

-		export PERL5LIB="$PERL5LIB:$RF4A_DIR"

-* Add `$RF4A_DIR/bin` to your `$PATH` environment variable:

-		export PATH="$PATH:$RF4A_DIR/bin"

-To make the code work with older Perl versions (e.g. v5.8) you will have to replace all occurences of `say` with `print` and add a newline.

-## Usage

-First create a configuration file, I usually call it `rf4a.cfg`.
-Once this is done, the compiler is very easy to use, simply run the script with a few optional command line flags.

 ### Configuration file format